springernature/thundermole/README.md

 Thundermole
 ===========

 Proxy or redirect requests to different applications based on an API response.
+[Read about how we use it][cruft-post].

 [![NPM version][shield-npm]][info-npm]
 [![Node.js version support][shield-node]][info-node]